Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Evaluation

 \subsection{Overall Performance}

-To evaluate the overall performance of \name{}, we conducted experiments using the MNIST-MLP and CIFAR10-Mixer configurations with 75 benign clients and 25 label-flipping attackers (i.e., integrity attack), totaling 100 clients.
+To evaluate the overall performance of \name{}, we conducted experiments using the MNIST-MLP and CIFAR10-Mixer configurations with 75 benign clients and 25 label-flipping (integrity) attackers.
 To understand \name{}'s confidentiality-preserving capabilities, the server executed an inverting gradient attack.
-The effectiveness of the attack was measured using Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, which quantifies semantic distance in image data.
-Lower LPIPS values indicate greater similarity between the original training samples and those reconstructed by the attack, signifying higher attack success.
+The attack effectiveness was measured using Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}, which quantifies semantic distance in image data.
+Lower LPIPS indicate greater similarity between the original and reconstructed samples, signifying higher attack success.

-Figure~\ref{fig:overall} presents the global model accuracy under label-flipping attacks and the LPIPS across various integrity and confidentiality defense schemes. \rev{Additionally, since each cluster in \name{} has distinct model parameters, we report the average accuracy of the global model on the global test dataset across clusters that contain at least one benign client.} The legend indicates different integrity defense schemes, with triangle (\(\blacktriangle\)) and circle (\(\bullet\)) markers representing confidentiality defense schemes using gradient pruning and DPSGD, respectively.
-Gradient pruning is applied with pruning ratios of 70\%, 90\%, and 99\%, while DPSGD uses three perturbation levels: small, medium, and large, as outlined in prior work~\cite{abadi2016deep}.
-Each scheme includes three plots: the leftmost plot corresponds to the weakest confidentiality defense configuration (70\% pruning for gradient pruning and small perturbation for DPSGD), while the rightmost plot represents the strongest configuration (99\% pruning for gradient pruning and large perturbation for DPSGD).
+Figure~\ref{fig:overall} presents the global model accuracy under label-flipping attacks and LPIPS across integrity and confidentiality defense schemes.
+Since each cluster in \name{} has distinct model parameters, we also report the average accuracy of all benign clients' models on the test dataset.
+The legend indicates different integrity defense schemes, with triangle (\(\blacktriangle\)) and circle (\(\bullet\)) markers representing confidentiality defense schemes using gradient pruning and DPSGD, respectively.
+Gradient pruning is applied with pruning ratios of 70\%, 90\%, and 99\%, while DPSGD set small, medium, and large perturbation levels, as in prior work~\cite{abadi2016deep}.
+Each scheme includes three plots: the leftmost plot corresponds to the weakest confidentiality defense configuration (70\% pruning for gradient pruning and small perturbation for DPSGD), while the rightmost plot shows the strongest configuration (99\% pruning for gradient pruning and large perturbation for DPSGD).